 - Job announcements – monthly emails with the latest job and internship opportunities specific to your degree

-The MS Management and Organization curriculum consists of 30 hours of core, specialization or management electives, and free elective courses.
+The MS Management and Organization curriculum consists of 30 hours of core, specialization and elective courses.

 Core courses (12 hours)

 Begin your degree by building a strong foundation of leadership and organizational structure and change.
 Course topics include: